 Will I need an assisted vaginal birth next time?

 Having an assisted vaginal birth does not mean you will need one in your next pregnancy.
 Most women (up to 9 in 10) who have an assisted vaginal birth have a vaginal birth next time round without needing assistance.

+Birth reflections Link to each trust

+Maternity Services | Royal United Hospitals Bath

 Links & Sources: